Keto Peanut Butter Brownies

 This is a pretty straightforward recipe, and it’s even great for the beginning baker!
 Don’t be afraid to tackle this easy dessert!

-Step Two: Combine the melted butter, warm water, and eggs together in a large bowl.
+Combine the melted butter, warm water, and eggs together in a large bowl.
 Slowly add the sweetener, flour, cocoa, vanilla, salt, and baking powder into the butter mixture.

-Stir and pour into the baking dish.
+Pour into the baking pan.

-Step Three: Prepare the topping by combining the peanut butter, cream cheese, butter, and sweetener together.
+Prepare the topping by combining the peanut butter, cream cheese, butter, and sweetener together.
 It will be thick.

 How Do You Cut Brownies

 Cutting brownies can either be easy or an utter disaster!
-Over the years and with much practice, I have figured out exactly what to do to cut fudgy keto brownies with ease and look beautiful.
+Over the years and with much practice, I have figured out exactly what to do to cut keto brownies with ease and look beautiful.
 This is especially helpful if you are taking them to friends or family!

-- Using a plastic knife is very helpful.
+Using a plastic knife is very helpful.
 I know it seems strange, but brownie bits don’t stick to plastic the same what it does to a regular knife.

-- Add a little grease or non-stick spray to the knife, so nothing sticks to it.
+Add a little grease or non-stick spray to the knife, so nothing sticks to it.
 No need to go overboard; a little bit will do the job.

-How Do You Store Keto Peanut Butter Brownies?
+Keto Peanut Butter Brownies

 Ingredients